Required

 The company boasts an easy application process and distributes money on the same day in most cases.

-If you lose your job, SoFi’s unemployment protection will modify payments until you get back into the workforce.
+If you lose your job, SoFi’s unemployment protection will modify your payments until you return to the workforce.

 SoFi Pros and Cons